 - "Abandoned Well" a well that has not been used for a beneficial purpose for at least six consecutive months and/or a well not registered with the District.
 A well is considered to be in use in the following cases: - 1. a non-deteriorated well which contains the casing, pump and pump column in good condition, - 2. non-deteriorated well which has been capped, - 3. the well is used in the normal course and scope and with the intensity and frequency of other similar users in the general community, or - 4. the owner is participating in the Conservation Reserve Program authorized by Sections 1231-1236, Food Security Act of 1985 (16 U.S.C.
 Sections 3831-3836), or a similar governmental program. - "Act" the District's enabling legislation, S.B.
-No 988 of the 70th Texas Legislature, now codified and amended in Special District Local Laws Code Chapter 8802 in conjunction with Chapter 36, Texas Water Code. - "Actual and Necessary Expenses" expenses incurred while performing duties associated with District business or representing the District for purposes of the District. - "Aggregate Wells" a well system comprised of two or more wells that are owned and operated by the same permittee and serve the same subdivision, facility, or area served by a Certificate of Convenience and Necessity (CCN) issued by the Texas Commission on Environmental Quality (TCEQ). - "Aggregate Withdrawal" the amount of water withdrawn from two or more registered wells in a water system that is permitted under a single permit for a total pumpage volume of all wells in the aggregate system. - "Agricultural Irrigation Use" the use associated with providing water for application to plants or land in connection with cultivating the soil to produce crops for human food, animal feed, or planting seed or for the production of fibers; the practice of floriculture, viticulture, silviculture, and horticulture including the cultivation of plants in containers or non soil media by a nursery grower; or planting cover crops, including cover crops cultivated for transplantation, or leaving land idle for the purpose of participating in any governmental program or normal crop or livestock rotation procedure.
+No 988 of the 70th Texas Legislature, now codified and amended in Special District Local Laws Code Chapter 8802 in conjunction with Chapter 36, Texas Water Code. - "Actual and Necessary Expenses" expenses incurred while performing duties associated with District business or representing the District for purposes of the District. - "Aggregate Wells" a well system comprised of two or more wells that are owned and operated by the same permittee and serve the same subdivision, facility, or area served by a Certificate of Convenience and Necessity (CCN) issued by the Texas Commission on Environmental Quality (TCEQ). - "Aggregate Withdrawal" the amount of water withdrawn from two or more registered wells in a water system that is permitted under a single permit for a total pumpage volume of all wells in the aggregate system. - "Agricultural Use" the use of groundwater for any of the following activities, including irrigation to support these agricultural uses: - 1. cultivating the soil to produce crops for human food, animal feed, or planting seed or for the production of fibers; - 2. the practice of floriculture, viticulture, silviculture, and horticulture, including the cultivation of plants in containers or non-soil media, by a nursery grower;